Investment Banking from a Military Background: Transition Guide

 Networking is essential for veterans pursuing banking because military backgrounds are less common and traditional recruiting channels may not fully accommodate your profile.

-Connect with other veterans in banking: Veterans already working at banks often want to help fellow service members make the transition.
+Connect with other veterans in banking first.
+Veterans already working at banks often want to help fellow service members make the transition.
 They understand your background and can provide realistic guidance.
 Many banks have veteran employee resource groups that facilitate these connections.

-Leverage veteran networks: Organizations supporting veteran career transitions can connect you with alumni in banking and provide resources for your search.
+Leverage veteran networks broadly.
+Organizations supporting veteran career transitions can connect you with alumni in banking and provide resources for your search.
+Groups like American Corporate Partners and Veterati offer structured mentorship.

-Network through MBA programs: If pursuing the MBA route, your program's alumni network and career services provide structured access to bank contacts.
+Network through MBA programs if pursuing that route.
+Your program's alumni network and career services provide structured access to bank contacts, and veteran-specific MBA clubs can connect you with alumni who made the same transition.

 Preparing for Interviews

 Banking interviews test both technical knowledge and behavioral fit.
-Veterans must prepare thoroughly for both components.
+Veterans must prepare thoroughly for both components, and the behavioral side is where your military background becomes a genuine asset.

-Technical preparation: Study accounting, valuation, and financial concepts.
+Technical preparation requires studying accounting, valuation, and financial concepts.
 Practice walking through DCF analyses, explaining financial statement linkages, and answering common technical questions.
-Your military background does not exempt you from technical standards.
+Your military background does not exempt you from technical standards, and interviewers will hold you to the same bar as every other candidate.

-Behavioral preparation: Prepare stories from your military experience that demonstrate leadership, teamwork, problem-solving, and other relevant competencies.
+Behavioral preparation is where veterans can shine.
+Prepare stories from your military experience that demonstrate leadership, teamwork, problem-solving, and other relevant competencies.
 Practice presenting these stories concisely using the STAR method (Situation, Task, Action, Result).

-Industry knowledge: Stay current on markets, recent transactions, and the firms you are targeting.
-Interviewers expect candidates to demonstrate genuine interest through specific knowledge.
+Industry knowledge signals genuine commitment.
+Stay current on markets, recent transactions, and the firms you are targeting.
+Interviewers expect candidates to demonstrate genuine interest through specific knowledge of recent deals and market trends.

-Fit questions: Prepare thoughtful answers for questions about why banking, why this firm, where you see yourself in five years, and how your military experience prepares you for the role.
+Fit questions require thoughtful, rehearsed answers.
+Prepare for questions about why banking, why this firm, where you see yourself in five years, and how your military experience prepares you for the role.
+See our guide on how to answer "Tell me about yourself" for structuring your personal narrative.

 Timing Your Transition